 - a.
-Continue efforts to assure water supply and livelihood to population and care for livestock. - b.
-Employment and direct provision of basic needs to population in times of crisis. - c.
-Drought-proofing of the area in measures such as plantation, dry farming. - d.
-Development of training and skills to enable population to supplement the earnings from agriculture. - e.
-Development of the ground water potential including recharging and the transfer of surface water from surplus areas wherever feasible and appropriate.
+Continue efforts to assure drinking water to human population and livestock. - b.
+Provide employment and direct provision of basic needs to population in times of crisis. - c.
+Drought-proofing of area through measures such as plantation, dry farming etc. - d.
+Planning for water harvesting schemes should be done to optimally utilise the resources available locally to minimize huge investments on famine relief operations. - e.
+Development of training and skills to enable population to supplement the earnings from agriculture. - f.
+Development of the ground water potential including recharging and the transfer to surface water from surplus areas wherever feasible and appropriate. - g.
+In planning water resources development projects, the needs of drought prone areas should be given priority. - h.
+In drought prone areas, livestock and animal husbandry related activities should be given priority as means for livelihood, in place of agriculture, because of water scarcity. - i.
+Rejuvenation of traditional water sources should be encouraged.

-18. Training and Education
+18. Training and Education.

-Standardised training shall be a part of water resources management and should cover all its aspects and all personnel involved in it, including farmers.
-The State shall also encourage education of the public at large.
+Standardised training shall be a part of water resources management and should cover all its aspects and all personnel involved in it, including users.
+Information, education and communication (IEC) activities should be taken up for all sections of the society to sensitize the community for all user sectors so as to develop awareness about scarcity value of water and its economical and judicious use through civil society organizations/NGOs.
+The concept of water conservation and utilisation should be introduced at school level emphasizing the need for conservation of water.
 Scholarships, study tours, incentives etc. shall be provided by the State to encourage and support training.
 Technology transfer shall be made obligatory on all technical assistance and consulting services.
 Emphasis on research on all matters related to water management shall also be given.